 The maximum time frame for students to complete their academic program may not exceed 150% of the published length of the program.
-For example, if the published length of the program is 64 credit hours, the maximum number of attempted credit hours may not exceed 96.
+For example, if the published length of the program is 63 credit hours, the maximum number of attempted credit hours may not exceed 95.
 After 150% of the published length of the program has been attempted (including JCCC and all transfer credit hours from accredited institutions), students are no longer eligible for federal financial aid.
-Students entering JCCC with 125% or more of the published length of their established program of study will be required to submit an SAP appeal.
+Students entering JCCC with 133% or more of the published length of their established program of study or entering with a foreign or domestic bachelor’s degree will be required to submit an SAP appeal.
 This appeal must be approved before any federal financial aid can be awarded.

 4. Zero GPA and Paid Federal Aid

 Students not maintaining SAP after their first term will automatically be placed on “Warning” status for the subsequent term.
 Students may continue to receive financial aid during the warning period.
 However, students not making SAP at the end of the warning period will be ineligible for financial aid and placed on NSAP status.
 To attempt to regain eligibility, students will need to submit an SAP appeal.
-Students entering JCCC not meeting the minimum standards for GPA or Pace will automatically be placed on “Warning” status.
+Students entering JCCC or those receiving aid for the first time at JCCC who are not meeting the minimum standards for GPA or Pace will automatically be placed on “Warning” status.

 Financial Aid Ineligibility Status (NSAP) and Appeals

-Students may appeal their NSAP status by completing and submitting an SAP appeal - PDF to the Financial Aid Office.
+Students may appeal their NSAP status by completing and submitting an SAP appeal to the Financial Aid Office.
 Forms are available online or in the Financial Aid Office and must be submitted with appropriate documentation.
 The student must meet with an Academic Counselor and outline all required courses still needed for the student’s academic program and identify the anticipated final semester of attendance at JCCC.
+The anticipated final semester must be included with the appeal submitted.
 Students are only allowed to appeal financial aid eligibility one time.
 Once an appeal is reviewed by the SAP appeal committee, the decision or recommendation is final and the student will be notified via mail.

 If the appeal is denied, the student will move to exclusion status and must pay for educational costs until SAP standards are met.
 This denial takes precedence over any previous award notification the student may have received.

 If the appeal is approved, the student’s federal financial aid eligibility will be reinstated.
-To maintain eligibility, the financial aid probation/academic plan conditions listed below must be met, but might also include additional conditions such as reducing the number of enrolled credit hours or working with a Counselor throughout the semester.
-If the conditions of the student’s appeal and probation requirements are not met during the following terms, then the appeal becomes void and the student is placed on federal financial aid exclusion and may not submit another appeal.
+To maintain eligibility, the Financial Aid Academic Plan conditions listed below must be met, but might also include additional conditions such as reducing the number of enrolled credit hours or working with a Counselor throughout the semester.
+If the conditions of the student’s appeal and Financial Aid Academic Plan requirements are not met during the following terms, then the appeal becomes void and the student is placed on federal financial aid exclusion and may not submit another appeal.

-If the student is on Academic Suspension at JCCC, their SAP appeal will not be reviewed until their suspension has been resolved.
+If the student is on Academic Suspension at JCCC, his or her SAP appeal will not be reviewed until the suspension has been resolved.
 The Academic Suspension appeal form can be obtained in the Student Success Center.

-Financial aid probation status is granted after students have had an SAP appeal or Educational Plan approved.
-Students on financial aid probation are eligible and may continue to receive financial aid funding while in a probation status, as long as the following requirements are met:
+Financial Aid Academic Plan status is granted after students have had an SAP appeal or Educational Plan approved.
+Students on Financial Aid Academic Plan status are eligible and may continue to receive financial aid funding, as long as the following requirements are met:

-- Successfully follow the academic plan in the student’s appeal up through the final semester listed and/or meet other conditions, if required, as stated in the approval letter.
+- Successfully follow the academic program plan created with the Academic Counselor up through the final semester listed in the student’s appeal and/or meet other conditions, if required, as stated in the approval letter.

-- Receive a minimum of a 2.0 (C) GPA average for all classes taken in the probation term.
+- Receive a minimum of a 2.0 (C) GPA average for all classes taken in each subsequent term.

-- Successfully complete at least 67% of all courses attempted and paid aid during the probation term.
+- Successfully complete at least 67% of all courses attempted during each subsequent term.

 - Do not drop all courses without a “W” and receive financial aid.

 If a student does not satisfactorily complete the above criteria, the student will be placed on financial aid exclusion and will not receive any federal financial aid until SAP standards are attained.
 Students denied aid due to exclusion status must take credit courses at their own expense until SAP standards are met.
-To remove probation status after an appeal is approved; the student must meet minimum GPA AND Pace standards AND have attempted fewer than 150% of the published length of their program.
+To remove Financial Aid Academic Plan status after an appeal is approved, the student must meet minimum GPA AND Pace standards AND have attempted less than 150% of the published length of his or her program.